apache/mxnet/docs/tutorials/sparse/csr.md

     print("scipy package is required")
 ```

-We can specify the element data type with the option `dtype`, which accepts a numpy
+* We can also create a CSRNDArray from another using the `array` function specifying the element data type with the option `dtype`,
-type.
+which accepts a numpy type.
 By default, `float32` is used.

 ```python
 # float32 is used by default